YetAnotherNotHacking/hackpad/README.md

 # HackPad
 A simple pad of 8 switches for macros, using an RP2040 and Cherry MX switches.
+Fun fact: designed everything in the lobby of GitHub HQ for HackClub Highway.
+The firmware currently has the keys acting as if they were a numberpad 1-8.
+The firmware should be modified for something more useful for whatever situation you want it to be used for.

 ## Overall HackPad
 PCB is inside, but it's the same color